metov/pystandups/readme.md

 PyStandups does not support working with standups older than today or other complex tasks.
 You can use an external tool like `jq` to work with the JSON file directly.

 ## Install
-Run `pip install .` from inside the repo root.
+`pip install pystandups` to install latest release.

 The project is managed by [poetry](https://python-poetry.org/) so if you want to work on the code see [`poetry install`](https://python-poetry.org/docs/cli/#install).